vitest-dev/eslint-plugin-vitest/docs/rules/require-hook.md

 ## Details

-This rule flags any expression that is either at the toplevel of a test file or directly within the body of a `describe` expect the following.
+This rule flags any expression that is either at the toplevel of a test file or directly within the body of a `describe` except the following:

 - `import` statements
 - `const` variables